Russia, China veto U.N. Security Council resolution on Syria

 Lyall Grant said Britain’s new resolution would only allow for an extension of the mission beyond the additional 30 days if the Syrian authorities had stopped using heavy weapons and had withdrawn troops from towns and cities - and if the level of violence had decreased enough to allow the mission to work.

-Rice said Washington might consider “a final brief extension.”
-However, she added:
+“Both drafts are going for a vote tomorrow morning,” Churkin told reporters.

+Rice said the United States would “probably” support the British resolution and described the Pakistani resolution as a simple technical rollover.
+“We have been clear, we are not supporting a technical rollover,” she told reporters.

-”The United States has not, and will not, pin its policy on an unarmed observer mission that is deployed in the midst of such widespread violence and that cannot even count on the most minimal support of this Security Council.
+Rice told the council after Thursday’s vote was vetoed that the United States does not “pin its policy on an unarmed observer mission that is deployed in the midst of such widespread violence and that cannot even count on the most minimal support of this Security Council.”

-“Instead, we will intensify our work with a diverse range of partners outside the Security Council to bring pressure to bear on the Assad regime and to deliver assistance to those in need.”
+“Instead, we will intensify our work with a diverse range of partners outside the Security Council to bring pressure to bear on the Assad regime and to deliver assistance to those in need,” she said.

 The United States has been instrumental in forming the “Friends of Syria” group, which includes a range of Western and Arab countries, that has sought to increase pressure on Damascus and encourage more unity among Syria’s fractured opposition.